nikkibudeanu/tictactoegame/README.md

 ## 2. SCOPE
 The features of TICTACTOE include:
-* the main game menu
+* The main game menu
 * 2 game types: vs computer/second player
-* the how to play section
+* The how to play section
-* a section that prints out the scores
+* A section that prints out the scores
-* ability to quit the game
+* Ability to quit the game

 <div align="right"><a style="text-align:right" href="#top">Go to table of contents :arrow_double_up:</a></div>